Undergraduate Student Handbook

 Conference Room: Room 295 Love, 3510 MRDC, 3515 MRDC, 4404 MRDC

 The School of Materials Science and Engineering places a "HOLD" on all undergraduate registration prior to Phase I registration.
-The "HOLD" is removed after the student has consulted with his or her academic advisor.
-Academic Advisement is held for three consecutive days each term before Phase I registration.
-Undergraduates make appointments with their advisors for advisement by signing up on their advisor's door.
-Students will be informed via e-mail of when they should schedule these appointments.
+The "HOLD" is removed after the student has attended a group advisement session and submitted a two semester plan of study.
+Group advisement is held four times each term before Phase I registration.
+Undergraduates may make appointments with the faculty by contacting them directly.
+Students are required to meet with their faculty mentor at least once per academic year.
+Students will be informed via email of the group advisement dates and times.
 Co-op students who cannot come in for advisement during their work terms must meet with their advisors each term they are in school.
 Their registration "HOLD" will be removed for the term after their next work term.

-Dr. Realff is the Associate Chair for Undergraduate Programs.
-Each student is assigned an academic advisor, who will follow them through to graduation in most cases.
+Dr. Mary Lynn Realff is the Associate Chair for Undergraduate Programs.
+Each student is assigned an academic advisor, who will follow them through to graduation.